wbaer/microsoft-365-docs/copilot/microsoft-365-copilot-e5-guide.md

   - **[Microsoft SharePoint Premium - SharePoint Advanced Management](/sharepoint/advanced-management#licensing)**

-    There are some features in SharePoint Advanced Management (SAM) that are included with your Microsoft 365 Copilot license.
-To get the full version of SAM and use all the features described in this article, you need the [Microsoft SharePoint Premium - SharePoint Advanced Management](/sharepoint/advanced-management#licensing) license.
+    SharePoint Advanced Management (SAM) will be included with your Microsoft 365 Copilot license beginning in early 2025.
+To learn more about SAM see [Microsoft SharePoint Premium - SharePoint Advanced Management](/sharepoint/advanced-management#licensing).
+    Capabilities which require Microsoft Purview (Extended SharePoint Permissions or Default Sensitivity Label for a SharePoint Document Library) will require those licenses.

   - **[Microsoft 365 Copilot](microsoft-365-copilot-licensing.md)**